MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 synchronization with the VGA output.

-To achieve this synchronization we'll make a number of modifications to the FPGA and to the software, all regarding interupts.
+To achieve this synchronization we'll make a number of modifications to the FPGA and to the software, all regarding interrupts.

 ## Changes to the FPGA